NHSDigital/software-engineering-quality-framework/practices/testing.md

     - Eg. using API testing tools to aid exploratory API testing

 - **Testing should be continually improved**
+  - [Peer reviews](../patterns/everything-as-code.md#code-review) must consider tests as a first-class concern - this includes tests that are present / have been added (e.g. whether they are positioned appropriately in the [test pyramid](https://martinfowler.com/articles/practical-test-pyramid.html), whether they are triggered appropriately in CI builds, etc) and any tests that are missing, e.g. edge-cases not yet considered

 - **Testing is continuous**
   - Testing is a continuous activity, not a phase of delivery